gr0uch/simulacra/README.md

 - It does not force any component architecture, use a single bound object or as many as desired.

 What Simulacra.js does is capture the intent of state changes, so it is important to use the correct semantics.
 Using `state.details = { ... }` is different from `Object.assign(state.details, { ... })`, the former will assume that the entire object changed and remove and append a new element, while the latter will re-use the same element and check the differences in the key values.
 For arrays, it is almost always more efficient to use the proper array mutator methods (`push`, `splice`, `pop`, etc).
 This is also important for implementing animations, since it determines whether elements are created, updated, or removed.

+Nodes are updated *if and only if* their values change, that is each value has a 1:1 correspondence to the DOM.
+Generally, elements should be rendered based on their value alone, external inputs should be avoided.

 ## How it Works